Brood X cicadas might swarm you if you use power tools at the wrong time of day

 If you'd rather not be swarmed with bugs getting busy while you're trying to do yard work, you have a couple of options.
 Cicada Mania recommends planning your yard work around the brood's schedule -- rising early to use tools and noisy equipment in the dawn hours, when it's colder and the bugs are less active.
 Cicadas also tend to spend their evenings up in the trees, making nighttime work a viable option as well.

-Of course, you could also just throw caution (and your dignity) to the win and don a wearable, bug-proof WalkingPod Mesh, so long as you don't mind looking like a walking laundry hamper.
+Of course, you could also just throw caution (and your dignity) to the wind and don a wearable, bug-proof WalkingPod Mesh, so long as you don't mind looking like a walking laundry hamper.